How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 The title of one of my bestselling books, If I Could Keep You Little, is an exact phrase I said to my then six-year-old during a bedtime conversation.

 While many writers do find ideas close to home, you can discover inspiration everywhere when you exist in “receiving mode”—approaching life with a curious, open, and playful mind.
-I’ll be writing this Idea Inspiration article soon.
+Find inspiration for your book in this article.

 Defining Your Target Market